All Episodes

 I know how to game plan for them.

-That's all they got.
+That's all they got to do.

 Who knows?

-So of course the the long knives are coming out, and in this story, listen to this.
+And in this story, listen to this.

 Behind closed doors Wednesday, Republican senators tried to assess the damage.